stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

     * mismatch fields `DeltaS_gap`, `DeltaS_consistency`
     * tension functional `Tension_UG`
     * singular set `S_sing` and domain restriction `M_UG_reg`

-  * At least one experiment with explicit falsification conditions is specified.
+  * At least one experiment with explicit falsification conditions is specified, and all of them operate only on states in `M_UG_reg`.

 * N_level: N1